Tuvaijuittuq Marine Protected Area

 Tuvaijuittuq Marine Protected Area is a marine protected area located off the northwest coast of Ellesmere Island in Nunavut, Canada.
 The goal of the marine protected area is to protect the rich biodiversity and dynamism of the High Arctic sea ice ecosystem.
 Covering an area of 319411 km2, Tuvaijuittuq is the largest protected area in Canada and among the largest protected areas in the world.
-It is part of a large permafrost region called the Last Ice Area that covers the northern Greenland and the Canadian Arctic Archipelago.
+It is part of a large oceanic region referred to as the Last Ice Area, located adjacent to the coasts of northern Greenland and the Canadian Arctic Archipelago, which contain and accumulate the oldest remaining sea ice in the Arctic.

 History

 Tuvaijuittuq was established by ministerial order under the Oceans Act for interim protection on 21 August 2019.
 Under the order, no new or additional human activities will be allowed to occur in the area for up to five years while the Qikiqtani Inuit Association, the Government of Nunavut, and the Government of Canada work to establish long-term protection of the area.
 Exceptions to this rule include respecting Inuit rights to harvest wildlife under the Nunavut Agreement, scientific research, activities relating to national security and emergencies, and the safe passage of foreign ships through the region.